zzzprojects/docs/learndapper.com/pages/dapper-vs-entity-framework.md

 ### So what really matters?

-What matter is if you prefer to have control and write your own SQL queries or give control to the ORM and use LINQ to write SQL for you.
+What matters is if you prefer to have control and write your own SQL queries or give control to the ORM and use LINQ to write SQL for you.

-You might or not agree to make the comparison so simple, but that is the major difference between both libraries and the main reasons why people will choose one or another:
+You might or might not agree to make the comparison so simple, but that is the major difference between both libraries and the main reasons why people will choose one or another:

 - **Dapper**: Give you full control over the SQL generated / uses stored procedures for everything.
 - **Entity Framework**: Allow you to code with `LINQ` and forget everything about SQL.